eligolf/affinity_chess/README.md

 - [ ] Bonus for trading material when being up in material
 - [ ] Bonus for mobility
 - [ ] Punishment for not developing pieces
-- [ ] Punishment for having a piece in front of un-developed d- and e-pawn